Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch families

 \subsection{Long glitches}

-The long glitches are on average lower amplitude than short glitches but dominate the rate over other categories of glitches by more than an order of magnitude.
-The rising time constant is very fast and within the sampling period as for short glitches.
-The shortest exponential decay has a time constant similar to the fast part of the optical transfer function, followed by a tail with a much larger amplitude than for the short glitches.
-In Figure~\ref{fig:long_templates} long glitch templates are shown for several bolometers.
-As with the short glitches they are estimated by the stacking of large number of events and fit to a sum of 4 exponential terms.
+The long glitches are, on average, of lower amplitude than short glitches, but their rate is more than an order of magnitude greater.
+Most of the glitches in the HFI data are these long events.
+Their intermediate and slow decays are responsible for a noise excess at frequencies between 0.001 and 1\,Hz (see Fig.~\ref{fig:spres}), and they must be subtracted in order to reach the expected noise level.
+The rise time is very fast, much less than the sampling period, like the short glitches.
+The shortest exponential decay has a time constant similar to the fast part of the optical transfer function, followed by a tail with a much larger amplitude than we see for the short glitches.
+In Fig.~\ref{fig:long_templates} long glitch templates are shown for several bolometers.
+As with the short glitches, they are estimated by stacking a large number of events, and fitted with a sum of four exponential terms.